haroldo-ok/CVBasic-emscripten/README.md

     ```bash
     git clone --recurse-submodules https://github.com/haroldo-ok/CVBasic-emscripten.git
     ```

 2. (Planned) Build instructions using Emscripten will be provided soon.

+    This was tested with version `0.27.0` of Emscripten.

 3. Open the generated HTML/JS files in your browser to try out CVBasic.